Thinking of Your Ex with Someone Else?

 I know from walking with countless broken-hearted people who are suffering the same way that you are, that time alone does NOT heal this.
-(Nor does forcing yourself to date again, or getting into therapy to “heal your self-esteem” or any of those things.)
+(Nor does forcing yourself to date again — you’ll actually be more likely to miss red flags in your vulnerable state — or getting into therapy to “heal your self-esteem” or any of those things.)
 If you don’t take deliberate action to take control over what’s going on in your head and your heart, you can stay stuck in this place for a really long time.

-In order to rescue yourself from the impotent madness of this obsession, in addition to moving through some very specific stages of healing, you must learn and practice three new cognitive skills very deliberately, every day, until you’re in the clear: Self-Awareness, Mindfulness, and Shifting.
+In order to rescue yourself from the impotent madness of this obsessive love, in addition to moving through some very specific stages of healing, you must learn and practice three new cognitive skills very deliberately, every day, until you’re in the clear: Self-Awareness, Mindfulness, and Shifting.

 5 Ways to Deal with Your Ex Being with Someone Else

 Self Awareness is the ability to think about what you’re thinking about, and the fact that you are having an internal experience—not an actual experience.
 It sounds simple, but it’s very easy to get swept away in our thoughts without even noticing what’s happening.